 After his medical training in the Northeast, Dr. Fakorede had plenty of options on where to practice his craft.
 Rather than set up shop in a well-resourced part of the country, he decided to move to the Mississippi Delta, an area with vast economic challenges and the highest rate of amputation in the country.
 It’s also an area with very few limb salvage experts.

-He faced major obstacles, not least the refusal of local banks to loan an African American from up north money to establish his practice.
+He faced major obstacles, not least the refusal of local banks to loan money to establish his practice.
 Undaunted, he sold his house and used his personal money to get his practice off the ground.
 He pounded the pavement, introducing himself to local doctors and nurse practitioners who could refer at-risk patients to him for assessment.
 He tapped into the established network of local churches – “the real social network of the Mississippi Delta” as he calls it – promoting heart and vascular health.
 He dispelled myths that made some people assume that amputation was not just an unpleasant possibility, it was their destiny.

 Dr. Fakorede’s goal was to reduce amputation rates by 25% over five years in his area.
 Instead, he reduced amputation rates by 88% in just 3 ½ years.
 As he applied his learning, one might say, “experimented,” along the way he has become a tireless advocate.
 He speaks to Congress and wherever he can find a platform for addressing Peripheral Arterial Disease, a disease that disproportionately affects the poor, the elderly, and minorities with catastrophic social and financial consequences.